holmwell/errors/README.md

     npm install @holmwell/errors

-This is a naive module for error handling that just logs to the console.
-Aside from log, the most common function used is `guard`, which is good for turning code like this:
+To use:

+    var errors = require("@holmwell/errors");

+### errors.log(Error)

+Logs an Error object, or just a string, to the console.
+Future versions may log to some framework.

+### errors.guard(response, function (result))

+Used for refactoring all your error conditionals.
+That is, it is for turning code like this:

     db.circles.getAll(function (err, circles) {
         if (err) {